Welcome to Chatham University!

 This email includes activities and resources just for you!

 6.Visit the Jennie King Mellon Library and become familiar with it now!
 The library offers great resources and is a quiet place to study (which we know is critical for you)!

 7.Review the Student Activities calendar at the beginning of each semester and attend campus events!
 All events are planned with grad students in mind, especially the monthly Grad Student Social gatherings planned by GSA, Mug Club, and much more.

 8.Gather your friends and compete in intramurals.
 Every semester we host 4-5 different intramural competitions.
 This is a great way to release stress and get involved on campus.

 9. Visit Café Rachel & Pub with your new classmates!
 It’s the best spot to hit up between or after classes.

 10.Become familiar with my.Chatham. my.chatham.edu is your personal page for everything Chatham: The menu at the dining hall, events happening on campus, and much more!

-We are looking forward to welcoming you to campus at the end of summer!
-Please mark your calendars for the Graduate Student Orientation on Sunday, January 4th.
-More information detailing the events of the day can be found on the New Student Welcome page.
+We are looking forward to welcoming you to campus!
+More information detailing the events of Graduate Student Orientation will be available closer to matriculation.
 Keep a lookout for information from your Academic Program Director for information regarding your specific program orientation.